^

 "You can't trust humans," they say, in a voice like distant thunder, deep and sad.
 "Take these ones, for example!
 You heard how they hated us."

 "You kill them for no reason!
-You say you let me talk, first!"
+You say I could talk, first!"

 "You failed to convince them.
 And it's not as though we attacked them for fun - you were starving, remember?"

-"One not hate me," he says, not thinking about the body behind him.
+"One not hate me," he says, not thinking about the small body, in the dust behind him.
+Emily.
+Emily's grandmother.

 "No." The Exile puts a comforting hand on the Supermutant's shoulder.
 "No, she didn't.
 You weren't wrong about her."

-The mutant nods infinitesimally.
+The Supermutant nods infinitesimally.
 A fragile smile flickers.

 Ex shakes his shoulder comfortingly, and continues.
 "But the other two - you didn't see, you had turned away - they were getting ready to shoot you in the back, for no reason.
-That's why we killed them."
+That's why we killed them all."

 The Supermutant remembers the odd little metal noise.
-"Oh."
+Only now, he understands the danger.

-"That's the Mutant's Dilemma.
-When humans attack us for no reason, if we kill them, all the other humans attack us too, don't they?
-So, sure, that one human didn't hate you - didn't attack you.
-But so long as there are humans that do, and so long as we continue to fight back, the rest of humanity as a whole will always hate us and attack us.
-And so the cycle continues.
+"That's the Mutant's Dilemna.
+When humans attack us for no reason, if we kill them, all the other humans attack us too.
+So, sure, that one human - Emily, was it?
+She didn't attack you.
+But the others would have.
+So we killed them.
+And after we killed them, she - Emily - she hated us then, all right.
+Only this: so long as there are humans that hate without reason, and so long as our kind continues to fight back, the rest of humanity as a whole will always hate us too.
+The cycle of violence.
 Do you see, brother?"

 The Supermutant sits, processing this.
 Getting to the end of a thought is a strain, like trying to walk through mud-thick fog.
 It's all so complicated.
-He doesn't understand, and it frustrates him.
+He doesn't understand this 'dill-emma' at all, and it frustrates him.

 "Oh no."